-The accrued interest receivable related to the Company's investments was \$0.3 million and \$0.1 million as of March 31, 2023 and December 31, 2022, respectively, and is included in prepaid expenses and other current assets on the condensed consolidated balance sheet.
+The accrued interest receivable related to the Company's investments was \$0.2 million and \$0.1 million as of September 30, 2023 and December 31, 2022, respectively, and is included in prepaid expenses and other current assets on the condensed consolidated balance sheet.

-The Company classifies its money market funds, which are valued based on quoted market prices in active markets with no valuation adjustment, as Level 1 assets within the fair value hierarchy.
+The Company classifies its money market funds and U.S. treasury bills, which are valued based on quoted market prices in active markets with no valuation adjustment, as Level 1 assets within the fair value hierarchy.

-The Company classifies its investments in U.S. treasury securities, corporate commercial paper, and corporate debt securities, if any, as Level 2 assets within the fair value hierarchy.
+The Company classifies its investments in U.S. government and agency securities, corporate commercial paper, and corporate bonds, if any, as Level 2 assets within the fair value hierarchy.
 The fair values of these investments are estimated by taking into consideration valuations obtained from third-party pricing services.
 The pricing services utilize industry standard valuation models, including both income- and market-based approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
 These inputs include reported trades of and broker/dealer quotes on the same or similar securities, issuer credit spreads, benchmark securities, prepayment/default projections based on historical data and other observable inputs.

-As of March 31, 2023, the Company had no unrealized gains or losses related to available-for-sale investments.
 As of December 31, 2022, the unrealized losses for available-for-sale investments were non-credit related, and the Company does not intend to sell the investments that were in an unrealized loss position, nor will it be required to sell those investments before recovery of their amortized cost basis, which may be maturity.
-As of March 31, 2023 and December 31, 2022, no allowances for credit losses for the Company's investments were recorded.
-During the three months ended March 31, 2023 and 2022, the Company did not recognize any impairment losses related to investments.
+As of September 30, 2023 and December 31, 2022, no allowances for credit losses for the Company's investments were recorded.
+During the three and nine months ended September 30, 2023 and 2022, the Company did not recognize any impairment losses related to investments.